WHO emergency panel meets on Ebola after Uganda deaths - Journal du Cameroun

 His three-year-old brother was also confirmed to have Ebola, as was their grandmother, who died late Wednesday.

+Speaking from western Uganda’s Kasese district, a senior Red Cross official told AFP that “the biggest challenge” was ensuring robust monitoring along the porous border with DRC.

+“People are continuing to come in to the country and not passing through the areas where screening is taking place, because screening has been instituted along certain points of entry but not all the points,” said Josephine Okwera, the director of health and social services for the Ugandan Red Cross.

-The mere fact that cases have crossed a border does not automatically compel the WHO panel to make the emergency declaration, especially as the epidemic is still confined to one contiguous region.
+The mere fact that cases have crossed a border does not automatically compel WHO to make the emergency declaration, especially as the epidemic is still confined to one contiguous region.

-But invoking the emergency provisions will entail additional measures to manage the outbreak, including a possible call for “immediate international action”, according to the UN health agency.
+But invoking the emergency provisions would entail additional measures to manage the outbreak, including a possible call for “immediate international action”, according to the UN health agency.

 – Restive region –